Best Friend of Charleston – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Best Friend of Charleston

 In the fall of 2013 a replica of the 1830 steam locomotive The Best Friend of Charleston arrived to its new home behind the Charleston Visitor Center.
-This photo captures the locomotive as it made a stop in Summerville along its journey so people could catch a glimpse of the historic replica.
+This photo captures the locomotive as it made a stop in Summerville along its journey from its former post in Atlanta so people could catch a glimpse of the historic replica.
 The replica was built in the 1920s to commemorate the 100th anniversary of the charter of the South Carolina Canal and Rail Road Company in 1827.
 The original steam engine was built in New York in 1830 and ran its inaugural trip on Christmas Day of that year.

 The initial route of The Best Friend, as it was informally called, ran six miles inland from Charleston.
 The December 29, 1830, edition of the Charleston Courier described the monumental event:

 “The one hundred and forty-one persons flew on the wings of wind at the speed of fifteen to twenty-five miles per hour, annihilating time and space … leaving all the world behind.
 On the return we reached Sans-Souci in quick and double quick time, stopped to take up a recruiting party – darted forth like a live rocket, scattering sparks and flames on either side – passed over three salt creeks hop, step and jump, and landed us all safe at the Lines before any of us had time to determine whether or not it was prudent to be scared.”